-You are allowed to drive with your national driving licence (if it is recognised by the State of Qatar) for one week, or alternatively you may use an international driving licence for up to six months, after which it is compulsory to have a valid Qatari licence.
+You can alternatively use an international driving licence for up to six months, after which it is compulsory to have a valid Qatari licence.
 To use an international driving permit issued by your country of origin, you must also hold a valid driving licence that is recognised by the State of Qatar.

 For those applying for a driving licence for the first time, as well as those who have to take a test:

-- The minimum age for learning to drive in Qatar is 18.
+• The minimum age for learning to drive in Qatar is 18.

-- Drivers who have licences which cannot be directly changed to a Qatari licence can choose from a ‘half course’ (20 hours practical, 10 hours theory, QAR2,900) or a refresher course customised to your needs.
+• Drivers who have licences which cannot be directly changed to a Qatari licence can choose from a ‘half course’ (20 hours practical, 10 hours theory, QAR2,900) or a refresher course customised to your needs.

-- There are separate courses for heavy-duty vehicles, and for motorcycles.
+• There are separate courses for heavy duty vehicles and for motorcycles.

-- There is a charge of QAR50 per test.
+• There is a charge of QAR50 per test.

 If you hold a manual licence you may drive an automatic, but not vice versa.